How to Paint Bathroom Floor Tiles

 • Sand lightly if needed and tape off baseboards, tub, and toilet.

-• Roll on a bonding primer—the best primer for painting tile floors is one made to grab smooth surfaces.
+• Roll on a bonding primer.
+The best primer for painting tile floors is one made to grab smooth surfaces.

 • Apply a solid base coat of floor or enamel paint.